-“We told all the architects that we met with that this project would win awards and be something nobody’s ever done before,” said VP of capital Chris Mullins.
+“We told all the architects that we met with that this project would win awards and be something nobody’s ever done before,” said VP of Capital, Chris Mullins.
 “The ones that said ‘we’ll try,’ they didn’t make the cut.”

-“We wanted it to be a place that makes people excited to come to work,” Larry Connor, managing partner, said.
+“We wanted it to be a place that makes people excited to come to work,” Larry Connor, Managing Partner, said.
 “Like everything else, we wanted it to be the best and we wanted it to be innovative.
 The building had to represent that.”

 The Connor Group Central Support Office has been called an “iconic statement” and “a jewel for all of Ohio.”
-View Dynamic Glass contributed to the company’s forward-thinking goals with a smart window technology that matched the building’s avant-garde architecture.
+View Smart Glass contributed to the company’s forward-thinking goals with a smart window technology that matched the building’s avant-garde architecture.
 The building also realizes significant energy savings and the occupants experience superior comfort.